-if-range traffic-monitor recovery time VALUE This command configures the recovery time for the traffic monitor on the port. time viteor time for the trame monitor on the porti
+if-range traffic-monitor recovery This command configures the recovery time VALUE time for the traffic monitor on the port.

 Monitor > Traffic Monitor

 Parameter Description State Globally enables / disables the traffic monitor function.
 Port The port range which you want to configure.
 State Enables / disables the traffic monitor function on these ports.
 Action Unblock these ports.
 Packet Type Specify the packet type which you want to monitor.
 Packet Rate Specify the packet rate which you want to monitor.
 Recover State Enables / disables the recovery function for the traffic monitor function on these ports.
 Recovery Time Configures the recovery time for the traffic monitor function on these ports.(Range: 1 - 60 minutes)